Mat Snow

 File format: mp3; file size: 59.2meg, interview length: 1h 01' 40" sound quality: ***

-The Who's Pete Townshend (1989)
+Pete Townshend, The Who: The Who's Pete Townshend (1989)

-Interview by Mat Snow, Rock's Backpages Audio, 1989
+Interview by Mat Snow, Rock's Backpages audio, 1989

 Mr Townshend talks at length about what drives him creatively; the ossification of US classic rock radio; his resentment that songs like 'Won't Get Fooled Again' overshadow more personal work; his belief in the status of rock as art, and the death of the Who as a creative force.